-The Energy Commission and the Public Utilities Commission are still deciding the best way to implement the “zero” energy vision, as the state moves to reduce the use of fossil fuels for a less carbon-choked California.
+The Energy Commission and the California Public Utilities Commission are still deciding the best way to implement the “zero” energy vision, as the state moves to reduce the use of fossil fuels for a less carbon-choked California.

-A new law took effect this year to dramatically increase in Californians’ use of renewable sources, such as sun and wind, and in the energy-efficiency of its millions of office and residential buildings, to slash power consumption in half within the next 14 years.
+A new law took effect this year to dramatically increase Californians’ use of renewable sources, such as sun and wind, and the energy-efficiency of its millions of office and residential buildings, to slash power consumption in half within the next 14 years.

 The law is not clear on exactly how this should be done.
 Regulators who are working out the details say the building code will be the key mechanism, at least in the short term.

 In the meantime, new energy-neutral homes will help.
 And Gov. Jerry Brown has decreed that new and remodeled state-owned buildings meet that standard beginning in 2025.

 California’s building code is already the strictest in the nation, requiring relatively high efficiency in newly built or significantly renovated homes and commercial structures.
 It is likely that a requirement for solar-energy production will be added for new builds in 2020, according to Ashuckian.

 San Francisco is ahead of the game; the city will require solar panels on new low-rise commercial and residential buildings beginning in January.

 In areas where rooftop power is not feasible because of climate or a home’s design, an array of solar panels could be installed in a parking lot or other open space to supply a small community.

 It was Dian M. Grueneich, a member of the Public Utilities Commission, who introduced the energy-neutral-home idea in 2007, a year after the state passed a landmark law to combat climate change.
 The agency formalized her standard in 2008.